 Will I Need to Take a Boater Safety Education Course?

-In Georgia, all boaters born on or after January 1, 1998, have to obtain a boating card — which is where we come in!
-At BOATsmart!, we educate Georgia boaters with a fully narrated, animated curriculum that’s fun, engaging and packed with insider info on boating safety.
+In Georgia, all boaters born on or after January 1, 1998, have to obtain a boating card — or boating license — which is where we come in!
+At BOATsmart!, we educate Georgia boaters with a fully narrated, animated curriculum that’s fun, engaging, and packed with insider info on boating safety.